The 77th Annual Exhibition of Shōsō-in Treasures

 - There is no rotation of works throughout the length of the exhibition.

-- You may use your timed-entry Shōsō-in Exhibition ticket for admission to the Nara Buddhist Sculpture Hall and the Chinese Ritual Bronzes Gallery.
+- You may use your timed-entry Shōsō-in Exhibition ticket for admission to the Buddhist Sculpture Hall and the Chinese Ritual Bronzes Gallery.

 - There is no parking lot available at the museum.
 Please refrain from visiting the museum by car.